Snell's Law Calculator

 Snell's law describes how light bends when passing from one medium to another.
 When light enters a denser medium (higher refractive index), it bends toward the normal.
 When exiting to a less dense medium, it bends away.
 Beyond the critical angle, light reflects completely - this is total internal reflection, the principle behind fiber optics and diamond sparkle.

-Explore all our optics calculator tools, or browse the full cooking hub.
+Explore all our optics calculator tools, or browse the full science & engineering converters & calculators.

 Frequently asked questions